top of page

 Grade 2: Rube Goldberg Machines

-Students used their knowledge of simple machines, such as wheels, inclined planes, and wedges, to design a Rube Goldberg chain reaction machine.
+Working in small groups, the students used their knowledge of simple machines such as wheels, inclined planes and wedges, to design a Rube Goldberg chain reaction machine.
+This project required a lot of patience and teamwork, and the kids loved the final moment when the whole contraption worked.

 rube goldberg contraptions